FarhaShafiuddin/ux-python-prototypes/README.md

 **UX + Python Project**

 ## Overview
-This project is a Python-based accessible form prototype designed with a strong focus on usability, clarity, and inclusive design.
-It demonstrates how UX principles can be applied even in desktop applications built with Python.
+These projects are Python-based prototypes designed with a strong focus on usability, clarity, and inclusive design.
+They demonstrate how UX principles can be applied even in desktop applications built with Python.

 ## UX Problem